kshedden/case_studies/methods/distributions.md

 in the range $20-200$.
 These estimators are convenient, intuitive, and *distributionally robust* (since they depend on the assumed form of the tail but do not require a complete specification of a probability model).
-However these estimators may not be very efficient.
+However these estimators may not be very efficient (i.e. they may have high estimations variance).
-Alternative estimators will be discussed below.
+Alternative and more efficient estimators will be discussed below.

 ### The Hill estimate of the tail parameter